yoonsikp/macOS-KVM-PCI-Passthrough/README.md

 # macOS-KVM-PCI-Passthrough
-A guide to macOS virtualization on Ubuntu Server 18.04 + Debian 10, done completely through the command line, no GUI required.
+A guide to macOS virtualization on Ubuntu Server >= 18.04 and Debian >= 10, done completely through the command line, no GUI required.

 Virtualization technology has matured a lot in the past few years.
 The two biggest features are KVM (Kernel-based Virtual Machine) and PCIe-Passthrough.
 KVM allows near-native usage of the CPU, while PCIe-Passthrough allows *native* usage of the PCI device by the guest.
 If you passthrough a graphics card, it will even allow you to do gaming, HDMI/DisplayPort audio, etc at full speed.
-Furthermore, you can even pass through ethernet cards and USB controllers.
+Furthermore, you can even passthrough ethernet cards and USB controllers.

 ## Table of Contents
   * [Prerequisites](#prerequisites)